vinnu411/Weather-App/README.md

 🌟Managed the entire development life-cycle, including version control through Git and GitHub.

--Demonstrated proficiency in both front-end development and API integration for real-time data updates.
+🌟Demonstrated proficiency in both front-end development and API integration for real-time data updates.